Mrsantanunandi/ekart-frontend/README.md

 ## 👨‍🎓 Author

-Santanu Nandi
+**Santanu Nandi**
 B.Tech in Computer Science and Engineering

 ---

 ## ⭐ Support

-If you find this project helpful or impressive, please give the repository a star on GitHub.
+If you find this project helpful or impressive, please give the repository a ⭐ on GitHub.
 Your support is appreciated and motivating.

+---